Hannover Medical School (MHH)

-- Cardiac surgery with the use of advanced cardiac technology (all surgical interventions for the treatment of congenital heart diseases, including the very latest valve replacement procedures, neonatal surgery, surgical treatment of adults with congenital heart diseases)
+- Heart surgery using advanced cardiac technology in collaboration with cardiac surgeons (all surgical interventions for the treatment of congenital heart defects, including state-of-the-art valve replacement techniques, neonatal surgery, surgical treatment of adults with congenital heart defects)

-- Various methods to replace or improve the function of the heart, lungs (extracorporeal membrane oxygenation (ECMO), "Berlin heart", ventricular assist device (VAD)
+- Various methods of replacing or supporting the function of the heart and lungs (extracorporeal membrane oxygenation (ECMO)), "Berlin heart", ventricular assist device (VAD))

 Prof. Dr. med.
 Philipp Beerbaum studied medicine at the University of Cologne.
-There he has also completed an internship in the field of pediatric and adolescent medicine.
-In 1996, he stopped working at the Heart and Diabetes Center NRW in Bad Oeynhausen and continued his education in the field of pediatric cardiology and pediatric intensive care.
+He also completed an internship in Pediatric and Adolescent Medicine there.
+In 1996, he stopped working at the Heart and Diabetes Center NRW in Bad Oeynhausen and continued his education in the field of Pediatric Cardiology and Pediatric Intensive Care.

-Since 2001, he has held the position of Senior Physician of the Working Group on the Cardiovascular System MRI and of an interdisciplinary outpatient clinic specializing in the treatment of adults with congenital heart diseases.
-Since 2002, he has been setting up a network of competent private health care facilities for the treatment of congenital heart diseases.
-At the same time, has has conducted several multicenter studies.
+In 2001, he held the position of Senior Physician of the Working Group on the Cardiovascular System MRI and of an interdisciplinary outpatient clinic specializing in the treatment of adults with congenital heart diseases.
+Since 2002, he has been involved in the founding of a network of competent private health care facilities specializing in the treatment of congenital heart diseases, while simultaneously performing several multicenter clinical trials.

 In 2011, Prof. Beerbaum worked at the University of Nijmegen (the Netherlands) for a short time, and in 2012 he was appointed as the Professor of Pediatric Cardiology and Intensive Care at the Hannover Medical School.

-Under the direction of Prof. Beerbaum, the Department of Pediatric Cardiology and Pediatric Intensive Care (in cooperation with the Department of Cardiothoracic Surgery) has become one of the largest centers for the treatment of patients with congenital heart defects of all ages in Germany.
+Under the direction of Prof. Beerbaum, the Department of Pediatric Cardiology at the Hannover Medical School (in cooperation with the Department of Cardiothoracic Surgery) has become one of the largest centers for the treatment of patients with congenital heart defects of all ages in Germany.
 Prof. Berbaum is interested not only in providing excellent medical care for the patients of his department, but also in the expansion of activities in the treatment of adults with congenital heart diseases and in the field of prenatal counseling.

 Photo of the doctor: (c) Medizinische Hochschule Hannover (MHH)